novakgeoenergie/GHEToolManual/docs/sources/tutorial/EED_to_GHEtool.rst

 * **U-pipe thermal conductivity** can directly be set in GHEtool.
 * **U-pipe shank spacing** GHEtool works with a pipe distance from the center.
 This is simple half of the shank spacing.
 * **Filling thermal conductivity** can be set in GHEtool as the *grout thermal conductivity*
-* **Contact resistance pipe/filling** This is not an input parameter in the GHEtool pipe model.
+* **Contact resistance pipe/filling** is not an input parameter in the GHEtool pipe model.

 .. note::
     The pipe roughness is not an input parameter within EED, but it is used to determine accurately the boundary